jmswisher/DevTopicInABox/CONTRIBUTING.md

 ## Creating a new topic box

-You should relate any work your do for creating a new topic box to an issue in the project issue-tracker.
+You should relate any work you do for creating a new topic box to an issue in the project issue-tracker.
 You can pick a topic on our wishlist, or you can submit an issue, and then work on it.

 It's a good idea to open a pull request early in your work, so you can get feedback along the way.